Ari-development21/Chronogrid/README.md

 - Import and export .ics files
 - Saves everything locally, no account or internet needed

-I built this myself and used Claude minorly for some of the setup stuff.
+I built this myself and used Claude minimally for small things.